 What is Online Reputation Management?

 Online reputation management is a strategy that your business or brand uses to grow and sustain a good reputation online.
-It’s the same thing as reputation management in the sense of PR (public relations) plans to help change or react to social opinions of an individual, except this type is done online.
-Basically, reputation management is the process of managing the reputation of a particular entity.
+It’s similar to reputation management in the sense of PR (public relations), which advises appropriate reactions to the social opinions of an entity within the public eye.
+Online Reputation Management is done online and extends beyond PR.

-Similar to the PR agent for a celebrity, the goal is to promote and publish as much positive public reaction as possible.
-Additionally, any negative press is intentionally kept down or sometimes confronted in a positive way to avoid conflict with the public.
+Similar to a PR agent for a celebrity, the goal is to promote and publish as much positive public reaction as possible.
+Additionally, any negative press is intentionally kept to a minimum and sometimes confronted in a positive way, This helps avoid conflict overall.
 The same type of mindset is used when it comes to online reputation management (ORM).

-If you really want to protect your brand online, learning about ORM in the realm of digital marketing is especially important.
+If you really want to protect your brand online, learning about ORM in the realm of digital marketing is especially useful at this time!

 What Does Online Reputation Management Do?

-When it comes to online reputation management, it’s important to build a long term standing within the digital realm.
-For businesses, this is often done starting with online reviews such as Google, Angie’s List, Yelp, and other review sites.
-It can also be done via social media, which is an increasingly popular platform many turns to in attempts to grow social networks for positive ORM.
+When it comes to online reputation management, it’s important to build a long-term stance within the digital realm.
+For businesses, this is often done starting with online reviews such as Google, Angie’s List, Yelp, and GlassDoor.
+Reputation can also be built via social media, which is an increasingly popular platform many turn to in attempts to grow social networks for positive appearance.

-You might have noticed that some of the reviews on companies you’ve researched actively respond to negative reviews on their page.
-This is a type of ORM.
-Instead of ignoring– or worse, trying to delete– public low-star reviews or negative comments from unsatisfied customers, they will reply in a respectful manner to show they care about the unhappy customer’s experience.
+You might have noticed that some of the reviews on companies you’ve researched actively respond to negative comments on their page.
+This is a type of online reputation management.
+Instead of ignoring– or worse, trying to delete– public low-star reviews from unsatisfied customers, they will reply in a respectful manner to show they care about the unhappy customer’s experience.

-This tactic honestly helps in the long run.
-It builds trust in the prospective clients instead of seeing a hateful review left alone with no reply or resolution.
-Responding to positive reviews in an honest, kind way can also let an interested audience know you’re available for the feedback.
+This tactic does tend to benefit everyone in the long run.
+It builds trust in prospective clients and onlookers.
+Instead of seeing a hateful review left alone with no reply, a brand can provide feedback to show they desire a resolution.
+Responding to positive reviews in a kind way can also let an interested audience know you’re available for continual feedback.

 Nowadays it’s said that over 80% of online shoppers conduct research before making a purchase from any given company.
 This isn’t only true for big brands like Apple, Home Depot, or Ikea– this also applies to smaller, local businesses.
-Plus, now that practically everyone uses smartphones, the initial company search begins with a mobile search result.
+Now that practically everyone uses smartphones, the initial company search begins with a mobile web inquiry.

-Companies who don’t spend time on their online reputation management actually risk losing potential customers before they even visit their website or ad!
-Someone knowing about the products and services your business offers is one thing, but seeing a 2-star rating on Yelp with over 250 reviews is kind of hopeless.
+Companies who don’t spend time on their online reputation management actually risk losing potential customers before they even visit their website or ad.
+Someone knowing about the products and services your business offers is one thing.
+But seeing a 2-star rating on Yelp with over 250 reviews feels kind of hopeless.
 Most people will scroll past that option and think, “why bother with that brand?
 They have crappy ratings.”

 You Can’t Afford to NOT Have Online Rep Management